Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Happy New Year!

-Sauerkraut Mushroom soup is a hugely popular winter dish in Russia that will nourish your body and soul.
-It is special for the Russian Orthodox Christans because this is what they serve during the long fast from the end of November until January 7th.
-In accordance with the strict rules no meat, bacon, animal fat, butter, eggs or milk may be eaten during this time period.
+Sauerkraut mushroom soup is a popular winter dish in Russia that will nourish your body and soul.
+It is special for the Russian Orthodox Christians because this is what they serve during the long fast lasting from the end of November until January 7th.
+During this time period, the strict rules dictate that no meat, bacon, animal fat, butter, eggs, or milk may be eaten.
 This tradition was particularly hard for the farmers who had to work outside and needed heavier foods to survive.
 The cooks had to be creative and came up with this delicious, hearty soup … that today would fit the vegan definition.

 This is a lovely soup that has three simple main ingredients: sauerkraut, mushrooms and the barley.
 Mushrooms are a nice substitution for meat so use as much as you desire.
 In Eastern Europe, it is customary in the fall to go out in the woods and pick mushrooms.
 People then dry them to use during the cold months.
-If you don’t have access to wild mushrooms, buy stronger flavored mushrooms like morrel, oyster, shitaki or even crimini mushrooms could work.
+If you don’t have access to wild mushrooms, buy stronger flavored mushrooms like morrel, oyster, shiitake or even crimini mushrooms could work.
 The sauerkraut of course gives it the nice sour flavor and has immense health benefits.
 The crunchy barley adds the robust part to the soup.

 RECIPE

-• 1 lb sourkraut
+• 1 lb sauerkraut

-• 80 gr (3oz) dried mushrooms or about 6 oz fresh mushrooms (Please see above for more info on safety).
+• 80 gr (3 oz) dried mushrooms or about 6 oz fresh mushrooms (Please see above for more info on safety).

 • 1 cup dry pearled barley

-• 1-2 qt (1-2L) of vegetable or beef stock (please see above)
+• 1-2 qt (1-2 L) of vegetable or beef stock (please see above)

 • 3 bay leaves